ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Strange, but was one C level trying to literally hide their face from me, and were they instructing an HR person as well as the legal counsel of the company to also... hide their face from me?

-I couldn't help but feel certain that given the times, her position and gender, Ms. Kelly Wulff had to be going for that lighting more so than happen stance her way into it.
+I couldn't help but feel certain that given the times, her position and gender, Ms. Marlon Bradtke had to be going for that lighting more so than happen stance her way into it.

 It's an awful way to introduce yourself to new employees at any rate.
 She was very nice, lighting aside however, and informative at that.

-Had I nothing else to reflect on, I probably wouldn't worry about the light reflections in Ms. Wulff's room, but, things began to add up to a strange conclusion.
+Had I nothing else to reflect on, I probably wouldn't worry about the light reflections in Ms. Bradtke's room, but, things began to add up to a strange conclusion.

-It wouldn't be the last time I felt Ms. Wulff was hiding someone from me, if not herself.
+It wouldn't be the last time I felt Ms. Bradtke was hiding someone from me, if not herself.

 ...